coccinelle/coccinelle/readme.txt

 You can test coccinelle with:

-  $ spatch -sp_file demos/simple.cocci demos/simple.c -o /tmp/new_simple.c
+  $ spatch --sp-file demos/simple.cocci demos/simple.c -o /tmp/new_simple.c

 If you haven't installed coccinelle, run then ./spatch or ./spatch.opt